I. Principles of stain removal

 Blood stains: Do not wash with hot water to avoid preheating and coagulation, which is difficult to remove.
 After soaking in cold water for 15min, rub the stained area with enzyme detergent and rinse with water

 Wine stains: New stains can be washed with water.
 Old stains are rubbed and washed with a mixture of 2% ammonia and borax water, and then rinsed with water

 Soy sauce: Soak new stains in cold water, then wash with soap or detergent.
 Old stains can be washed with 2% ammonia in detergent and rinsed with fresh water

 Oil stains on leather shoes: wipe with gasoline or alcohol, then wash with soap and rinse with water

-Crayon or carbon paper stains: wipe the stains with alcohol, scrub with warm detergent, then rinse with water
+Crayon or carbon paper stains: Wipe the stain with alcohol, scrub with warm detergent, and rinse with water

 Mildew stains: The newly generated mildew stains are washed with a brush and warm water, then wiped with alcohol, and then rinsed.
 Old mold stains are immersed in dilute ammonia for several minutes, then treated with potassium permanganate solution, and finally washed with sodium bisulfite solution.